Finding the Best Places to Retire Since 2006!

 With a Pretty Lakeside Setting, Picturesque Mount Dora is Reminiscent of a Quaint New England Village and is Known as Florida's Friendliest Small Town

 Nestled in gentle hills along the edges of Lake Dora in central Florida, Mount Dora (population 17,000) came into being in 1874 and is one of Florida's prettiest towns, reminiscent of a quaint New England village.
 In fact, "Little New England" is its nickname.
 It has been a railroad hub and a winter retreat for such famous characters as inventor Thomas Edison, car maker Henry Ford and President Calvin Coolidge.

 Mount Dora is one of three historic, lakeside towns that make up an area known as the "Golden Triangle."
 It has been named by Florida Living Magazine as Florida's "Friendliest Small Town" and is a popular place with retirees.

 In fact, 50% of residents age 45 or better.
 Thirty percent of all locals hold at least a four year college degree, and politics lean to the right.
-Mount Dora has grown 15% during the last decade.
+Mount Dora has grown 18% during the last decade.
 Its crime rate meets the national average.
-The cost of living is 3% below the national average.
+The cost of living meets the national average.

 Moss-draped hardwoods and palm trees shade waterfront parks and line tidy streets that wind around nine shimmering lakes.
 The picturesque downtown, nestled along the waterfront, impresses with a good collection of locally owned shops, outdoor cafes, art galleries, quaint inns, markets and New England architecture.